andrew henderson menu

 In Portugal, the public healthcare system is comprehensive and largely funded through social security contributions, providing significant savings on medical expenses.

-Individuals may still needs to pay small co-pays for certain services, but these are low compared to the US healthcare system.
+Individuals may still need to pay small co-pays for certain specialised services, but these are low compared to the US healthcare system.

 Even then, Medicare can involve costs like premiums, deductibles and co-pays.